Typeform/foreyes/README.md

 export default SplitExample
 ```

-That's it!
-All you need to do is go to the KATT folder and use `yarn start`.
-Then you can go to your kitchen sink page under `localhost:<PORT>/<componentName>` ("localhost:8080/button").
-Repeat for all components you with to test.
+Now to the KATT folder and use `yarn start`.
+Then you should be able to see your kitchen sink page under `localhost:<PORT>/<componentName>` ("localhost:8080/button").

+Now, in order to automatically visually test the component you're working on, stay in the katt folder and use `yarn visual-test <componentName>`.
+The console will output whether the images in both browsers are the same or not.
+A diff will appear under katt/screenshots for you to review.

 ### Starting the hard way
 If you've just installed KATT on your design system and there are already many untested components, you can use `yarn mass-generate-combinations`.
 This will call `yarn generate-combinations-for` for every component in your project.